codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-abstract

-      When running the cluster over a WAN (Wide Area Network), you may frequently experience transient network connectivity failures.
-To prevent this from partitioning the cluster, you may want to increase the *keepalive* timeouts.
+      When running a cluster over a WAN, there may be transient network connectivity failures.
+To prevent this from partitioning the cluster, try increasing the *keep-alive* timeouts.

    .. rst-class:: rubric-2 list-sub-header